bb-io/Unbabel/README.md

 - **Submit project** submits a project to be actioned, so that it can't be updated or canceled afterwards.
 - **List/Get/Create project(s)**

+### Quality intelligence

+- **Evaluate XLIFF** returns a report with quality evaluations at the word, sentence, and document level of the XLIFF file.
+- **Evaluate segment** returns a report with quality evaluations at the word, sentence, and document level of the segment.
+- **Explain XLIFF** returns automatic evaluation of a translation accompanied by an explanation of the XLIFF file.
+- **Explain segment** returns automatic evaluation of a translation accompanied by an explanation of the segment.

 ## Feedback

 Do you want to use this app or do you have feedback on our implementation?
 Reach out to us using the [established channels](https://www.blackbird.io/) or create an issue.